Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Get-AzIntegrationAccountReceivedIcn.md

 ## SYNTAX

 ```
-Get-AzureRmIntegrationAccountReceivedIcn -ResourceGroupName <String> -Name <String> -AgreementName <String>
+Get-AzIntegrationAccountReceivedIcn -ResourceGroupName <String> -Name <String> -AgreementName <String>
  -ControlNumberValue <String> [-AgreementType <String>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-This cmdlet is meant to be used in disaster recovery scenarios to validate the presence of a received interchange control number and optionally to remove that entity with Remove-AzureRmIntegrationAccountReceivedIcn.
+This cmdlet is meant to be used in disaster recovery scenarios to validate the presence of a received interchange control number and optionally to remove that entity with Remove-AzIntegrationAccountReceivedIcn.
 Please do provide the "-AgreementType" parameter to specify whether X12 or Edifact control numbers to return

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Get-AzureRmIntegrationAccountReceivedIcn -AgreementType "X12" -ResourceGroupName "groupName" -Name "accountName" -AgreementName "X12AgreementName" -ControlNumberValue "000000641"
+PS C:\> Get-AzIntegrationAccountReceivedIcn -AgreementType "X12" -ResourceGroupName "groupName" -Name "accountName" -AgreementName "X12AgreementName" -ControlNumberValue "000000641"
 ControlNumber            : 000000641
 ControlNumberChangedTime : 2/15/2017 12:36:00 AM
 IsMessageProcessingFailed: False